mdn/content/files/en-us/web/javascript/reference/global_objects/array/reduceright/index.md

 - `callbackFn`
   - : A function to execute for each element in the array.
 Its return value becomes the value of the `accumulator` parameter on the next invocation of `callbackFn`.
 For the last invocation, the return value becomes the return value of `reduceRight()`.
 The function is called with the following arguments:
     - `accumulator`
       - : The value resulting from the previous call to `callbackFn`.
-On first call, `initialValue` if specified, otherwise the last element's value.
+On first call, `initialValue` if specified, otherwise the array's last element's value.
     - `currentValue`
       - : The current element being processed in the array.
     - `index`